Ascolta anche: Beans, Bacon & Gravy, "My Own House"

 Italiano

-In Lugano, Switzerland, just before our presentation of Manituana at Il Molino occupied social center, we met Angelo Nuzzo, who's been playing mandolin, dulcimer and autoharp for almost 30 years in the band Beans, Bacon & Gravy.
+In Lugano, Switzerland, just before a presentation of Manituana at "Il Molino" occupied social centre, we met Angelo Nuzzo, who's been playing mandolin, dulcimer and autoharp for almost thirty years in the band Beans, Bacon & Gravy.

-Angelo picked two songs from the BB&G repertoire, ”The Coo Coo Bird” and ”My Own House,” as contributions to Manituana's communitarian soundtrack.
+Angelo picked two songs from the BB&G repertoire - The Coo Coo Bird and My Own House - as contributions to Manituana's communitarian soundtrack.

-“The Coo Coo Bird” (top right click, streaming audio) is a typical example of a Frankenstein song,” as critic Andrew Hultkrans once put it.
-Its surrealistic lyrics—for which dozens of alternate versions exist—is a collage of lines of obscure origins, fragments of old nonsense rhymes, etc.
+The Coo Coo Bird (top right click, streaming audio) is a typical example of a "Frankenstein-song", as critic Andrew Hultkrans once put it.
+Its surrealistic lyrics - of which dozens of alternate versions exist - is a collage of lines of obscure origins, fragments of old nonsense rhymes etc.

 The song was made famous by banjoist Clarence Ashley (1895-1967), who recorded it for the first time in 1928.

 In 1953 Harry Smith included it in his seminal Anthology Of American Folk Music.
-Listening to those discs changed the life of Bob Dylan and heavily influenced the late 1950s–early 1960s folk revival in the U.S. Here's one of the existing versions of the song:
+Listening to those discs changed the life of Bob Dylan and heavily influenced the late 1950's / early 1960's folk revival in the US.
+Here's one of the existing versions of the song:

 Gonna build me log cabin